Pennsylvania school board reinstates 30 Rock actor's speech after canceling his lifestyle - ExBulletin

 Pennsylvania school board reinstates 30 Rock actor's speech after canceling his lifestyle

-The decision sparked a backlash from students, parents and community members who felt the board canceled Pancholy's appearance because he was gay.
+decision sparked a violent reaction students, parents and community members who felt the board canceled Pancholy's appearance because he was gay.

 After two weeks of outcry, the Cumberland Valley School District Board of Education held a special meeting Wednesday that resulted in a 5-4 vote to reinstate Pancholy's visit to a local middle school.